aloyisus/AutoStabilize/README.md

 SIFT is a great algorithm for scale invariant feature detection which was invented by David Lowe.
 It is described in this paper http://www.cs.ubc.ca/~lowe/papers/ijcv04.pdf which is extremely readable.

+The videos below illustrate this a bit more clearly:

 ![alt tag](https://github.com/aloyisus/AutoStabilize/blob/master/resize.gif)